-CONVENTION COMMITTEE: The responsibility of this committee is to assist the FAA Board with the planning, coordination and implementation of the World Service Convention.
+The responsibility of this committee is to assist the FAA Board with the planning, coordination and implementation of the World Service Convention.
 The Convention is our largest fundraiser for the organization.
 Although this committee has been working hard this year, we can always use more help.
-Please contact Laurie N. at .

-PUBLIC INFORMATION COMMITTEE: This committee develops new ideas for informing the public about FAA.
-If you think outside the box and would like to help, please contact The World Service Office at or 772-878=9657.
+This committee develops new ideas for informing the public about FAA.
+If you think outside the box and would like to help, please contact the WSO, who will forward any information onto the Public Information Committee Chair.
+You can contact the World Service Office via email at or by phone at (772) 878-9657.